FDio/csit/GPL/README.txt

-This directory (and its subdirectories) contain files that have to be distributed under GPL license, mostly because of linking with scapy.
+This directory and src/plugins/*/test/ (and its subdirectories) contain files that have to be distributed under GPL license, mostly because of linking with scapy.